note35/osu_map_parser/hitobject_guide.md

 TL;DR
 =====

-There are totally 3 types of objects.
+There are totally 3 types of hit object.
 (2018 Jan 27) Circle, Slide and Spin.
 In the format, it combines both `voice effect` and `position description`.

+**Note: `hitobject_parser.py` in this package won't return 100% same results as the json shown in the below documents.
+Please reference to `hitobject_type.py` to get the return format.**

 General Explanation
 ===================